-Further details on specific forms of abuse and safeguarding issues are outlined in Keeping Children Safe in Education Part 1.
+Further details on specific forms of abuse and safeguarding issues are outlined in Annex A of Keeping Children Safe in Education Part 1 (September 2020).

 This detail includes:

 - Children and the court system

 - Children missing from education

 - Children with family members in prison

 - Child sexual exploitation

 - Child criminal exploitation: county lines

 - Domestic abuse

 - Homelessness

 - So-called 'honour-based' violence

 - Preventing radicalisation

 - Peer on peer abuse

 - Sexual violence and sexual harassment between children in schools and colleges.